How do you design the perfect playground for kids?

 In a quiet corner of the school cafeteria, they draw up the plans.

-WGNO Good Morning New Orleans features reporter Bill Wood asks, “was this the hardest homework you ever had?”
+WGNO Good Morning New Orleans features reporter Bill Wood asks, “Was this the hardest homework you’ve ever had?”

-Nine-year-old, third-grader Justin Jarvis says, “the hardest homework I had was yesterday, reading wasn’t that hard, but math, yeesh.”
+Third-grader Justin Jarvis, age 9, says, “The hardest homework I had was yesterday, reading wasn’t that hard, but math, yeesh.”

 At Sherwood Forest Elementary in New Orleans, the kids are the brains behind the blueprint.